pipeforce/pipeforce.github.io/docs/guides/170_faas.md

 The easiest way is to let PIPEFORCE manage the deployment of function scripts for you.

-To do so, create a new property at `global/app/myapp/function/helloworld` with mime type `application/python` (the mime parameter `type=script` is optional).
-Whereas `myapp` must be replaced by the name of your app and `helloworld` must be replaced by the name of the Python script you would like to create.
+To do so, simply create a new script property inside the `function` folder of your app.
+For example: `global/app/myapp/function/helloworld`.
+Set the mime type of the property to `application/python; type=script`.

-The value of this property must be a valid Python script with a single function with name `function` in it:
+Then, place your Python code inside the script property.
+Make sure you place all of your code always inside a function like this:

 ```python
 def function():
   return "Hello World"
 ```

+A function with name `function` is considered as the default function and will get picked-up automatically in case no concrete function name was specified.
+More about this later.

-After you have saved this property in the property editor, it automatically gets deployed to the FaaS backend using the app name and the script name as the module name of the function to be called later.
-In this example this would be `myapp.helloworld`.
+After you have saved this property in the property editor, it automatically gets deployed to the FaaS backend.
 This is also true in case you edit or rename the property.
-If you delete the property, it will also be undeployed from the FaaS backend automatically for you.
+If you delete the property, it will also automatically be undeployed from the FaaS backend for you.

 :::tip Note
-In case a function is called using the command `function.run` and the function could not be found in the FaaS backend (for example because the backend did auto-rescale), it will be tried to auto-install this script from the property store.
+In case a function is called using the command `function.run` and the function could not be found in the FaaS backend (for example because the backend did auto-rescale), it will be automatically tried to install this script from the property store.
 Therefore, you should store the script code always in the property store.
 More information can be found in the section about executing a function below.
 :::

 #### Skip auto-deployment